syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 The [GroupExpandCollapseChangedEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangedEventHandler.html) of the `GroupCollapsed` event provides the information about collapsed group and it contains the following member.

-`Groups` - Gets a list that corresponding groups that is collapsed in view.
+`Groups` - Gets a list of groups which are collapsed.